hectorpla/sq-puzzles/README.md

 - [x] animation bug: fast move on mobile (solved by freeze + anime.js)
 - [x] 15-puzzle in mobile size: bad layout; slow
 - [] slow response after changing size of the game
+- [] memory leak? over new game operations!
+- [0] the above two, same issue -> width of the screen (meta: user-sccalable=no), didn't work on tablet sizes

 # tasks
 - [x] type move.js (deprecated in this project)